-Healthy Living London, an online diary of three busy Londoners who are seeking different health & fitness goals and documenting their adventures, trials and tribulations as they go.
+Healthy Living London, an online diary of busy Londoners who are seeking different health & fitness goals and documenting their adventures, trials and tribulations as they go.

 ELIZA FLYNN: WRITER, BRAND PARTNERSHIPS

 EMBRACING ALL THINGS ‘MUMMY’.
 A PRE & POST-NATAL PERSONAL TRAINER WHOSE LIFE HAS BEEN TURNED UPSIDE DOWN WITH THE CHALLENGES & AWESOMENESS OF PARENTHOOD.
 MASSIVELY SLEEP-DEPRIVED.

 My life used to be filled with a fair amount of laptop time working, boxing classes, morning runs and lots of recipe experiment.
 Now, you can be sure that if I’m on my laptop, I’ve also got a sleeping baby vying for space, and I’ve swapped boxing for wrestling a toddler to bed.
 Cooking has also become less pleasurable – my audience is extremely critical of my creations and it’s less than motivating when the fish bites you’ve sweated over are re-purposed as missiles for your little one to throw at the cats (he has a surprisingly good aim, I’m proud!).

 Whilst it’s definitely a lot harder to get to fitness classes especially with such a young baby, I’m still prioritising health, just in a different way.
 I choose to get to bed early rather than visit the latest healthy restaurant, I walk rather than take the bus, I have filled my house with healthy snacks and I’m stockpiling on ingredients for buddha bowls.

 Three major factors have contributed to my desire to stay healthy.